 Is it a worthy career to go into?

 It’s important to note that underwater welding is considered amongst one of the most dangerous professions in the world.
-Even welding a gas pipeline during its construction is deemed a difficult task that favours the more experienced of the profession.
+Even welding a gas pipeline during its construction is deemed a difficult task that favours the more veteran welders.
 So, yes.
 Welding is a career worth going into as there are many jobs going around.
 But that being said, it does seem like the art of welding itself may be on a downward slope with the current generation of welders being – on average – less experienced and lacking the patience to learn more techniques that could further their careers and knowledge.

 Looking for sheet metal machinery?